ralphmarondev/pi-sync/desktop/README.md

 # Todo

-- Updating Tenant
+- Updating Tenant.
-- Inserting fingerprint and image.
+- Inserting fingerprint from api searched by name.